paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 Make sure you have set up Mumble so that you have command channel keys set up.
 Guide for setting them up is in here https://www.silentcoalition.com/help-center/mumble/#Setting-up-keybinds

-## A pure MQP fleet
+## A pure GRIP: Fleets & PvP fleet
-A fleet that is only aimed to complete the parts needed for MQP training is a null sec roaming fleet to Curse/Catch region.
+A fleet that is only aimed to complete the parts needed for GRIP training is a null sec roaming fleet to Curse/Catch region.
 It will go through a few low sec gates into a random null sec pocket.

 Distance to final destination is normally around 15 jumps.
 The whole fleet will take 1-2 hours in total including the training part (one third training and two thirds traveling and fighting)